 The StreamSets DataOps Platform was architected to scale to the largest workloads, particularly when working with continuous streams of data from systems such as Apache Kafka or Apache Pulsar.
-As well as the ability to scale, the platform offers a number of deployment options, allowing you to trade off complexity, performance, and cost.
-This blog entry explains how to scale StreamSets Data Collector to handle massive message throughput with Kafka and StreamSets, as recently presented in the webinar, Five Ways to Scale Kafka.
+As well as the ability to scale Kafka, the platform offers a number of deployment options, allowing you to trade off complexity, performance, and cost.
+This blog entry explains how to scale StreamSets Data Collector Engine to handle massive message throughput with Kafka and StreamSets, as recently presented in the webinar, Five Ways to Scale Kafka.

 The Throughput Challenge

 Any data pipeline running in StreamSets Data Collector Engine has a maximum throughput capacity in messages per unit time.
 Each message, or batch of messages, takes some amount of time to be processed in the pipeline – longer time to process implies lower message throughput.

 Above the maximum throughput capacity, the pipeline cannot keep up with the flow of incoming messages, and back pressure is applied in the form of messages buffering in the Kafka topic.
 In the short term, this is not necessarily a problem – if the flow of messages into the Kafka topic falls over time, then the pipeline will be able to catch up.
 Where older messaging technologies struggled to manage back pressure, Kafka’s robust persistent storage has made it a fixture in many data architectures.

 If the pipeline’s throughput falls below the message arrival rate indefinitely, then messages will be buffered in Kafka for increasing amounts of time, increasing latency, the amount of time required for a message to reach its eventual recipient, and ultimately overflowing Kafka’s storage.

 If the message arrival rate is more than a single pipeline can handle, how do we scale the pipeline to handle more throughput?
 There are a variety of directions we can take.